shapeshed/shapeshed.com/content/posts/creating-a-basic-site-with-node-and-express.md

-{
-  "slug": "creating-a-basic-site-with-node-and-express",
-  "title": "Creating a basic site with Node.js and Express", "date": "2011-04-18T00:00:00+01:00",
-  "lastmod": "2016-10-24T00:00:00+00:00",
++++
+date = "2011-04-18T00:00:00+01:00"
-  "description": "A walkthrough on how to create and deploy a basic site with Node.js and the Express framework.
-Examples of generating an express site, how to use templating and styles, creating basic routes and deploying the app to the Internet.", "tags": [
+description = "A walkthrough on how to create and deploy a basic site with Node.js and the Express framework.
+Examples of generating an express site, how to use templating and styles, creating basic routes and deploying the app to the Internet." lastmod = "2016-10-24T00:00:00+00:00" slug = "creating-a-basic-site-with-node-and-express" tags = ["Node.js", "JavaScript"] title = "Creating a basic site with Node.js and Express"

-    "Node.js",
-    "JavaScript"
-  ]
-}
++++

 ## What we are going to do